gilberty005/gilberty005/README.md

 ## Hi there! 👋

 I'm a sophomore at Columbia University.
 I'm currently interested in natural language processing and algorithmic machine learning.

+Currently, I'm working on two main projects.
+At the AlQuraishi Lab, I'm working on enhancing the interpretability of genomic language models.
+At Columbia's Business School, I'm starting work on data mixtures.

 <!--
 **gilberty005/gilberty005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.